uxdiva/gulpskeleton/README.md

 ### GH-Pages
 To publish the `./site` folder to Github page run the task `gulp deploy`

-## Companion Stylus Skelton
+## Companion Stylus Skeleton
-Still to come...
+Check out my base (https://github.com/uxdiva/stylusskelton "Skeleton")  to add starter styles for your site.
+Simply place them in the `./src/stylus` folder.